ccgilroy/computational-demography/content/post/2019-02-14-making-a-research-website.md

 Then we go to GitHub and create a corresponding repository there.
 We link up our local repo and push the files up to GitHub.

+At the GitHub repo, we go to Settings and down to

 One more thing!
 We need to tell GitHub pages that this *isn't* a Jekyll website.
 How?
 By creating a blank file called .nojekyll in the website folder: